jurassicLizard/vex2pdf/SECURITY.md

     cat  vulnerability_description.txt | gpg --encrypt --armor --recipient 57CA87DDE11190DEA2446B4755D979432731D4EE
    ```
 5. The output should be an ascii encrypted text that is copyable to the issue description section.
+6. _Alternatively_ you could directly send an encrypted email to the author